Tropingenie/Entreprenauts-Ledger-Parser/README.md

 # Meta Ledger Parser
-Specialized HTML parser that convers downloaded ledger html pages into CSV files for export into Google Sheets.
+Specialized HTML parser that converts downloaded ledger html pages into CSV files for export into Google Sheets.
 Currently designed with a focus on extracting and compiling per-truck financial data for assisting with semi operations data analysis.

 ## Installation
 There are currently no releases, and no plans for any.
 However, the program can be run as a script.
 To do so, first time setup requires the following: